matejfric/redis-clone/README.md

 ### 4.1.
 Testing

-Tests are before each push to the repository with `.githooks/pre-push`.
+Tests are run before each push to the repository with [`.githooks/pre-push`](.githooks/pre-push).
 To run tests manually:

 - Run tests with `cargo test`.
 - Run tests on a single thread with `cargo test -- --test-threads=1`.